 Competitive Salaries for Clinical Psychologists

-As per the Bureau of Labor Statistics, Occupational Employment and Wages, May 2020, clinical psychologists, categorized under the clinical, counseling, and school psychology job sector, earned a median wage of $79,820.
-For clinical psychologists working in the offices of other health practitioners, that median wage rises to $90,640.
+As per the Bureau of Labor Statistics, Occupational Employment and Wages, May 2022, clinical psychologists, categorized under the clinical, counseling, and school psychology job sector, earned a median wage of $90,130.

 Where do Clinical Psychologists Work?